acornejo/downshow/README.md

 ## Uses and Limitations

-Perhaps the main uses of converting HTML to markdown is to avoid the security considerations that arise when storing and manipulating raw HTML which was produced by an (untrusted) third party.
+Perhaps the main uses of converting HTML to markdown is to reduce the security considerations that arise when storing and manipulating raw HTML which was produced by an (untrusted) third party.

-For this purpose downshow will strip all HTML tags from its output and produce a sanitized subset of Markdown which contains no HTML markup.
+For this purpose downshow strips all HTML tags from its output and produce a sanitized subset of Markdown which contains no HTML markup.

 Using the nodeParser option it is possible to allow certain tags and attributes to be passed through to the markdown output.
-However, this will only work for toplevel elements, and such a use is discouraged.
+This would only work for toplevel elements, and this usage is highly discouraged.

-If you need certain additional formatting in the produced markdown, we instead recommend that you extend the markdown syntax as shown above.
+If you need certain additional formatting in the produced markdown, it is instead recommended to extend the markdown syntax to support this, which can be done with custom node parsers as shown in the example above.